Women’s Retreat: Shibari & Wilderness

 Experienced Guides: Our seasoned guides are not just experts in the trails, but also passionate about creating a safe, enjoyable environment where you can thrive.
 They’ll lead you through every step of this unforgettable journey.

-Spectacular Itinerary: From awe-inspiring rock formations to hidden canyons, our thoughtfully crafted itinerary ensures you’ll experience the very best Escalante has to offer, all while creating memories to last a lifetime.
+Spectacular Itinerary: From awe-inspiring mountains to testing your adventure limits, our thoughtfully crafted itinerary ensures you’ll experience the very best that Wyoming has to offer, all while creating memories to last a lifetime.

-Empowerment in Nature: Experience the empowering feeling of conquering rugged trails and embracing the wilderness, all while surrounded by a tribe of strong, supportive women.
+Empowerment in Nature: Experience the empowering feeling of exploring rugged trails and embracing the wilderness, all while surrounded by a tribe of strong, supportive women.

 Connecting Shibari & Wilderness